• Skip to primary navigation

 stack of 4 low-calorie chocolate chip cookies.

 Every season is cookie season; let’s be honest about this.
 Whether you dunk them or eat them straight up, cookies are up there with the best of treats.
-If you're a cookie fan as I am, make sure to also check out our 3 Ingredient Peanut Butter Cookies, 2 Ingredient PB Cookies or Healthier Chocolate Cookies.
+If you're a cookie fan as I am, make sure to also check out our 3 Ingredient Peanut Butter Cookies, 2 Ingredient PB Cookies or Carob Cookies.

 This low-cal version is a healthy chocolate chip cookie recipe- or let's say a healthier ccc recipe because is there such a thing as healthy cookies?
 I doubt it.
 Having said that, they in no way under-deliver when it comes to chunky, chocolatey goodness.